JW-YiffPartySyncer/Yiff.Party-Syncer/README.md

 # Yiff.Party-Syncer
 A grabber for yiff.party written in java

+# Pre-requisites
+* A fully set up Java IDE.
+I work with Eclipse.
+* A complete webserver package like XAMPP.
+- You need the SQL Server for storing metadata
+- If you want to use the Frontpage userscript grabber, you also need the webserver component

 # Steps to get your own instance up and running
 **Step 0: Clone the repo**